 You can apply your 529/Prepaid Tuition in a variety of ways depending on your savings plan.
 529 Plans can pay off the following BYU My Financial Center charges:

-It is your responsibility to ensure that the funds are allocated properly on the 529 Fund Allocation Form.
+It is the student’s responsibility to ensure that the funds are allocated properly on the 529 Fund Allocation Form.

 Additional charges would be paid off using any refunded monies.
 If you want the money to be refunded to you, you must put Tuition as the category.